25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

 ### Streams & Lambda - Error Handling

-- By default, if your function returns an error, the entire batch is reprocessed until the function succeeds, or the items in the batch expire.
+- By default, if your function returns an error, the entire batch is reprocessed until the function succeeds, or the items in the batch expire
 - To ensure in-order processing, processing for the affected shard is paused until the error is resolved
 - You can configure the event source mapping to:
   - discard old events